-The Board acknowledges its overall responsibility for the establishment and oversight of the Company's risk management and internal control system, as well as the review of its adequacy and effectiveness.
-The Board also recognises that risk management is a continuous process, designed to manage risks impacting the Company's business strategies and objectives, within the risk appetite and tolerance established by the Board.
-In pursuing these objectives, internal control systems can only provide reasonable, but not absolute, assurance against any material financial misstatement, fraud or losses.
+The Board of MNRB acknowledges its overall responsibility for the establishment and oversight of the Group's (comprising MNRB and its main operating subsidiaries) risk management and internal control system, as well as the review of its adequacy and effectiveness.
+The Board also recognises that risk management is a continuous process, designed to manage risks impacting the Group's business strategies and objectives, within the risk appetite and tolerance established by the Board.
+In pursuing these objectives, internal control system can only provide reasonable, but not absolute, assurance against any material financial misstatement, fraud or losses.

-The Board adopts the RM Framework that describes the structure, approach and process for identifying, evaluating, responding to, monitoring and managing the significant risks faced by the Company.
-RM Framework has been in place for the whole of the financial year ended 31 March 2022 and has continued up to the date on which this report was approved.
+The Board has established a group-wide risk management framework, i.e. the Group Risk Management Framework and Policy ("RM Framework") that describes the structure, approach and process for identifying, evaluating, responding to, monitoring and managing the significant risks faced by MNRB Group.
+The RM Framework has been in place since the financial year ended 31 March 2022 and the annual review has been completed in February 2023.

-The RM Framework serves as a central risk management framework, supported by related sub-frameworks, policies and underlying procedures.
-It is consistent with the risk appetite defined by the Board, GMRCC and based on principles of risk governance stipulated in Bank Negara Malaysia ("BNM") Risk Governance Guidelines.
+The RM Framework is applicable across MNRB Group and serves as a central risk management framework, supported by related sub-frameworks, policies and underlying procedures.
+It is consistent with the risk appetite defined by the Board, GMRCC and based on principles of risk governance stipulated in BNM Risk Governance Guidelines.

-The Board is confident that the RM Framework provides reasonable assurance on the effectiveness and efficiency of the strategic, financial and operational aspects of the Company.
+The Board is confident that the RM Framework provides reasonable assurance on the effectiveness and efficiency of the strategic, financial and operational aspects of MNRB and its main operating subsidiaries.
 The RM Framework is regularly reviewed by the Board.